cchdo/exchange/docs/quality.rst

 Most parameters may also have an associated column of numeric quality flags.
 Quality flag columns appear as a normal parameter in the :ref:`parameter and unit lines`, they MUST NOT have any associated units.
-The quality flag parameter name are constructed and require parsing to determine which parmater they need to be associated with.
+The quality flag parameter name are constructed and require parsing to determine which parameter they need to be associated with.

 The basic formula for constructing a quality flag parameter name is: